 The mortality assumption has not been adjusted to incorporate the impact of the COVID-19 pandemic on anticipated future mortality experience.
-Increases in mortality due to the COVID-19 pandemic are reflected in actual plan mortality experience.
-Aon believes this is a reasonable approach based on the Retirement Plans Experience Committee of the Society of Actuaries

-Research Institute (RPEC) 2022 Mortality Improvement Update which states "the "MP" improvement scales are intended for use in valuing liabilities where it is assumed that past experience is already reflected in the participant or member data at the measurement date.
+The CTA confirmed "no noticeable short-term impacts on mortality has been observed" or assumed in the long-term.
+We believe this is a reasonable approach based on the Retirement Plans Experience Committee of the Society of Actuaries Research Institute (RPEC) 2022 Mortality Improvement Update which states "the "MP" improvement scales are intended for use in valuing liabilities where it is assumed that past experience is already reflected in the participant or member data at the measurement date.
 There does not appear to be consensus within the actuarial community on the extent of the near and long-term future impacts, direct or indirect, of the pandemic on pensioner mortality."
+Additionally, the RPEC 2023 Mortality Improvement Update states "based on CDC information, [the data] indicates lower excess mortality in 2022 compared to 2020 and 2021 and further declining excess mortality in 2023, with no excess mortality in total for ages 65 and older."
+This is further supported by the SSA assuming "very little future mortality impact from COVID-19" and UK Insurers "generally assuming no COVID impact."

 Aon did not otherwise perform an independent analysis of mortality improvement.

 - (E) Active Retirement Rates.
 Active retirement rates match those of the Retirement Plan.
 This assumption was last analyzed in the 2019 Retirement Plan experience study which Aon reviewed.
-Aon finds that this assumption is not unreasonable. - (F) Retirement Age.
+Aon finds that this assumption is not unreasonable based on the information available/provided in the actuarial report and the 2019 experience study conducted by the Trust's actuary. - (F) Retirement Age.
 Selecting age 65 as the expected retirement age for inactive participants is not unreasonable. - (G) Participation Rates for Retirees.
 The participation assumption for future retirees is based on service at retirement.
 The assumed participation rates decrease as retiree contributions increase.
-The methodology for setting the participation rates is that the percent assumed to decline coverage is assumed to be 100 percent of the percent of full cost paid by retirees and is unchanged from the prior valuation.
+The methodology for setting the participation rates is that the percent assumed to decline coverage is assumed to be 100 percent of the percent of full cost paid by retirees.
+This methodology is unchanged from the prior valuation.
+Participation rates for the pre-Medicare retirees had minimal changes, reflecting the minor changes in per capita health costs.
+Participation rates for the MAPD (Medicare Advantage Prescription Drug) retirees decreased significantly due to a decline in the employer subsidy (retiree rates remained the same despite decreases in total cost).
+These changes are not unreasonable based on the changes in the per capita health cost.